 a focus on those who were underachieving and those with specific learning difficulties.

 For the last four years Heather has worked as an Educational Psychologist in the private sector.
 She recognises the importance of a child’s emotional well being as an essential factor in successful learning.
 For this reason it is important for her to know a child’s strengths and she values input from parents as part of her assessment.
 Her ultimate goal is to help parents and teachers to provide the support and create an environment that enables a child to become an independent, motivated, successful learner.

 Dip Tchg, PGDipSpecTchg, MA, MEdPsych, PGDipEdPsych, MNZPsS, MIEDP

-She draws on a wide range of assessment tools and clinical expertise to support clients to understand situations and build their capacity to respond with solutions.
-Michele is registered with the New Zealand Psychologist Board, holds the Health Practitioners Competency Assurance Act (2003) Educational Scope, and is a full member of the New Zealand Psychological Society (NZPsS) and Chair of the NZPsS Institute of Educational and Developmental Psychology.
+Michele draws on a wide range of assessment tools and clinical expertise to support clients to understand situations and build their capacity to respond with solutions.
+Michele is registered with the New Zealand Psychologist Board, holds the Health Practitioners Competency Assurance Act (2003) Educational Scope, and is a full member of the New Zealand Psychological Society (NZPsS) and the NZPsS Institute of Educational and Developmental Psychology.

 Emrie De Vaal